kanboard/documentation/content/en/v1/admin/ldap.md

 ### Example for OpenLDAP

-Our LDAP server is `myserver.example.com` and all users are stored under `ou=People,dc=example,dc=com`.
+Our LDAP server is `myserver.example.com`, and all users are stored under `ou=People,dc=example,dc=com`.

-For this example we use the anonymous binding.
+For this example, we use anonymous binding.

 ```php
 <?php